-This Policy must be read in conjunction with the 'Taking, Storing and Use of Images of Pupils Policy' and the 'Portable Digital Devices Policy' which address the use of mobile devices at School.
-In short, only pupils in Prep 6 may bring a phone into the School.
-They must turn it off/put it on 'airplane mode' and hand it to their Class Teacher on arrival.
-It is locked in an appropriate drawer or cupboard until dismissal.
+This Policy must be read in conjunction with the 'Taking, Storing and Use of Images of Pupils Policy' and the 'Mobile Devices for Pupils Policy' which address the use of mobile devices at School.
+In short, pupils are not allowed use of their mobile on the School campus, the Sixth Form are allowed access to their mobile devices in the VI Form Common areas.